TL;DR

 - Margin tree similarly

-- Audience and length constraint
+- Audience and a hard length constraint

 Copy-ready prompt